openstax/k12-apps-raise/docs/styles.md

 # Styling content for RAISE

 In order to maintain consistency and reliability across all RAISE content, the styling associated with RAISE content is consolidated into a series of css classes located in `src/styles`.
 RAISE Style classes are either written for specific elements, or can be applied to a variety of objects.
 Those differences are listed below.
-Content Developers

 ## Gray Box (os-raise-graybox)